 It’s never too early to start making professional connections, and if you take the Capstone course, you’ll end up doing this anyway.
 Create a profile, use a real photo and start making connections right away, in every course, all the way through to graduation.
 You’ll be glad you did.

-Kent State does not directly recommend or support the above-mentioned applications or products.
+Note: Kent State does not directly recommend or support the above-mentioned applications or products.